jarkonik/jarkonik/README.md

 ## About

-Software engineer from Poland focused on building expressive and high-performance tools.
+Software engineer from Kraków, Poland focused on building expressive and high-performance tools.